Figuring Out Gas & Galaxies In Enzo (FOGGIE) XI: Circumgalactic O VI Emission Traces Clumpy Inflowing Recycled Gas: Results

 To see the temperature dependence of \OVI\ emission more clearly, Figure~\ref{fig:sb_temp_z0} shows the \OVI\ surface brightness profile for all gas (black solid curve), gas with $T>10^5$ K (orange dotted curve), and gas with $T<10^5$ K (purple dashed curve).
 The contribution of cool gas to the \OVI\ surface brightness is lower than that from the warmer gas by a factor of $\sim2$ dex and up to $\sim3$ dex within 10 kpc from the galaxy center, suggesting that photoionized gas is strongly subdominant to collisionally ionized gas in the \OVI\ emission maps of Fig.~\ref{fig:maps_z0}.

 While surface brightness profiles are more directly comparable to observations, the benefit of a 3D simulation is that we can directly examine the distribution of properties of the gas that contributes to \OVI\ emission.
 Figure~\ref{fig:gas-hists} shows histograms of gas density, temperature, metallicity, radial velocity, and cooling time.
 Each panel shows histograms within a galactocentric radial bin of radial width 10 kpc.
 The black histograms show properties of all gas in the simulation, weighted by volume\footnote{A mass weighting produces very similar histograms, with the strongest difference being a more prominent peak in the high-density part of the bimodal density distribution within 20 kpc of the galaxy.}.
 The pink histograms again show properties of all gas, but now weighted by \OVI\ volumetric emissivity.
-We show Maelstrom at $z=0$ for simplicity, but the other halos have similar trends.
+We combine information from all six halos at $z=0$.

+\OVI\ emission is skewed towards gas with higher densities than the full distribution, but shifts toward lower densities with increasing distance from the galaxy.
+The density distribution of all gas becomes narrower with increasing radius, primarily losing the high-density side, but the peak of the distribution is consistent with radius out to 50 kpc.
+Close to the galaxy, \OVI\ emission does not extend to the densest regions because this dense gas is cold, where \OVI\ emissivity drops (see Fig.~\ref{fig:phase}).
+Regardless of distance from the galaxy, \OVI\ emission always peaks in the temperature range $10^5-10^6$ K, the range at which collisional ionization is the expected ionization mechanism.
+However, at large distances from the galaxy, a tail of \OVI\ emission arising from cooler gas down to $T\sim10^{4.5}$ K starts to develop, perhaps arising in cool and diffuse inflowing streams.